eric-glb/keybow2040-voicemeeter/README.md

 And also:
 - Mute switch for Teams;
 - Mute switch for Google Meet;
-- Multimedia: Previous, Next Track and Play/Pause.
+- Multimedia: Previous, Next Track and Play/Pause; Volume keys (hooked to A1 output level in Voice Meeter).

 NB:
 As Mute switch for Teams is keyboard layout dependend (CTRL+SHIFT+M), I use a french AZERTY mapping for adafruit_hid.